Pre-College & Basic Skills

 Better skills, better jobs, and better lives

-At Green River Community College, we help create better skills, better jobs, and better lives in our diverse community every day by offering Integrated Basic Education and Skills Training (I-BEST).
+At Green River College, we help create better skills, better jobs, and better lives in our diverse community every day by offering Integrated Basic Education and Skills Training (I-BEST).

 What is I-BEST?

 The I-BEST program at Green River provides educational access and support to help students:

 - Develop JOB SKILLS that prepare them to work in high-demand fields

 - Work toward a certificate or degree

 I-BEST is open to eligible students in Adult Basic Education (ABE), General Education Development (GED®), and English for Speakers of Other Languages (ESOL).